 Last night when Mandira was telling him about her interview with Jason Cartwright the former race-car driver who wrote his autobiography entitled, Manual Overdrive, he was only half-listening.
 His mind was on when Addalyn and he were in the sauna and how dangerously close he had come to making love to her.
 He dreamt about her.
 He fantasized about her.
 It was becoming increasingly difficult to concentrate on his work or to sleep.

 Frustration and guilt warred inside him.
 Frustration because he couldn’t be with Addalyn and guilt because of Mandira.
 And it was obvious to him that his feelings for Addalyn were more than sexual.
 He had fallen in love with her.
-How was it possible to fall in love with a woman you met just two weeks ago and had seen on only three occasions?
+How was it possible to fall in love with a woman you met just four weeks ago and had seen on only three occasions?
 He had been dating Mandira for about two years now and yet he wasn’t in love with her.
 Mandira.

 He realized with a start that they were having dinner tonight.
 Glancing at his watch, he left the office and hurried to the underground parking where his car was.
 He had twenty minutes to get to her flat.
 Fortunately, she lived fifteen minutes away.